-Public Water: Any community drinking water distribution system, whether publicly or privately owned.
+Public Water, Sewage Treatment Plant: Any community drinking water distribution system, whether publicly or privately owned.
+A place where sewage is cleaned so that it is not harmful or dangerous to the environment.

 Receptor: With the intent of confining decibel levels higher than allowed to the emitter's property, the receptor is any abutting property receiving noise.